What story or book do you feel closest to?

 How does your academic training as an historian influence your writing?

 For starters, I’m not afraid of research.
-That’s a plus, as are the many opportunities I’ve had to mine archives and libraries for material.
+That’s a plus, as are the many opportunities that I’ve had to mine archives and libraries for material.
 I’ve also had the great good fortune to study with some scholars who are also gifted writers.
 On the other hand, not everyone is a fan of the footnote, and sometimes, the practiced focus on “what really happened” can get in the way of the creative leaps that are so essential to imaginative writing.

 What are you working on right now?